Search this site

 Science Snippets

-Aditya L1, India's first solar observatory, was successfully launched by ISRO on September 2, and it has begun its 125-day journey to the Lagrange Point 1 (L1) of the Sun-earth system — about 1.5 million km from the Earth — where it will be placed in a halo orbit.
+Aditya L1 was successfully launched by ISRO on 2 September 2023, and began its 125-day journey to the Lagrange Point 1 (L1) of the Sun-earth system about 1.5 million km from the Earth, which is about 1% of the Earth-Sun distance.

 L1 is a location in space where the gravitational forces of two celestial bodies, such as the Sun and Earth, are in equilibrium.
 This will allow the observatory to remain relatively stable and to continuously and uninterruptedly view the Sun.